Manage Your Performance Units Quota

 To increase your quota, go to Settings > Subscription and click the "Manage Subscription" button to access your subscription options.
 When you increase your quota, the change goes into effect immediately.

 If you're on a Developer plan and want to increase your quota, you'll need to upgrade to a Team or Business plan.
-On these plans you can prepay for more event volume and purchase on-demand volume, as needed.
+On these plans you can prepay for more performance units volume and purchase on-demand volume, as needed.
 Learn about Sentry's plans on our pricing page.

 If the number of events you need is steadily increasing, you may want to increase your reserved capacity or volume.
 Reserved volume is less expensive than on-demand volume since you prepay for it.
-It also allows you to choose the number of events that you want to have available beforehand rather than just setting an arbitrary on-demand budget.
+It also allows you to choose the number of performance units that you want to have available beforehand, rather than just setting an arbitrary on-demand budget.
 Learn more about reserved volume in our pricing documentation.

 You shouldn't increase your reserved volume if you think your need for more events is temporary, since reducing your reserved volume is tied to your billing period.

 If you need to increase your performance units

 Plan downgrades and decreases in reserved volume are processed at the end of your billing period, and remaining volume cannot be refunded.
 For example, if you have a monthly billing period that starts on the 5th of the month, and you decrease your reserved volume on June 20th, then this change will be processed on July 4th.
 Your billing period beginning on July 5th will reflect your new reserved volume.

 Changes to on-demand volume typically go into effect immediately and are guaranteed to go into effect within 24 hours.
 However, you can't decrease your on-demand budget to less than what you've consumed in the current period.

 We strongly recommend that you make subscription changes before the last day of your billing period.
 Depending on your time zone, in some cases, changes made on the last day of the billing period will not go into effect until the next billing period.